POWER HOUSE AREA / S-50

 The liquid thermal diffusion process was based upon the theory that molecules containing light isotopes (U235) tend to move in the direction of rising temperature, while other molecules containing heavier isotopes (U238) move in the direction of falling temperature.
 To achieve separation of the isotopes, the process requires that the walls of the diffusion container be kept at different temperatures, vertical, and very close together.
 A series of 21 racks, each containing 102 columns, were installed in the F-01 Thermal Diffusion Process Building.
 The 2,142 columns each consisted of three concentric tubes.
 Steam was fed through the inner tube; uranium hexafluoride was fed between the walls of the inner and second tube; and once-through cooling water circulated through the region between the second and outer tube.

 S-50 was originally powered with steam from the Power House Complex.
 As the massive K-25 gaseous diffusion plant came online and more steam was required, a new steam plant, F-06, was built to provide a supplemental steam source.
-The plant had several other support facilities, including the F-02 Pump House, F-03 Water Treatment Plant, F-04 Switch House, F-05 Laboratory No. 2, F-06 Boiler Plant, F-07 Material Shop, F-08 Laboratory No. 2, and the F-10 Machine Shop.
+S-50 had several other support facilities, including the F-02 Pump House, F-03 Water Treatment Plant, F-04 Switch House, F-05 Laboratory No. 2, F-07 Material Shop, F-08 Laboratory No. 1, and the F-10 Machine Shop.

 Post-war assessment determined that gaseous diffusion was the most productive and economical method of uranium enrichment.
 Consequently, the S-50 plant was shut down in September 1945 and demolished in 1947.